India

 In some instances, AI tools have been consulted in the decision-making process.
 For example, in the judgment of Jaswinder Singh v.
 State of Punjab, CRM-M-22496-2022 (27 March 2023), the Punjab and Haryana High Court asked ChatGPT for feedback to gain a more comprehensive understanding of whether bail should be granted in cases in which the alleged crime involved ‘cruelty’.
 The judge clarified that this reference was solely intended to provide a broader understanding of bail jurisprudence without dictating the merits of the case.
 Similarly, in the case of Md Zakir Hussain v.
 State of Manipur, WP(C) No. 70 of 2023 (23 May 2024) the Manipur High Court used ChatGPT for research - but did not delegate the decision-making - in a service matter when the state government failed to furnish the judge with essential information on the service rules of Village Defence Force personnel.

 In Christian Louboutin SAS v.
 The Shoe Boutique, CS(COMM) 583/2023 (22 August 2023), the plaintiffs relied on a ChatGPT response affirming that they were known for their iconic, red-soled shoe to support an argument that the defendant had breached trademark restrictions.
-The Delhi High Court found in favour of the plaintiff but rejected the ChatGPT response, observing that:
+The Delhi High Court found in favour of the plaintiff but rejected the ChatGPT response.

 [T]he responses from ChatGPT cannot be the basis of adjudication of legal or factual issues in a court of law.
 The response of a Large Language Model (LLM) based chatbots such as ChatGPT depends upon a host of factors including the nature and structure of the query put by the user, the training data etc. Further, there are possibilities of incorrect responses, fictional case laws, imaginative data etc. generated by AI chatbots.
 Accuracy and reliability of AI generated data is still in the grey area.
 At the present stage of technological development, AI cannot substitute either the human intelligence or the humane element in the adjudicatory process.
 At best the tool could be utilised for a preliminary understanding or for preliminary research and nothing more.